Johnson Creek Oxbow Restoration Project

 Active

-This project will restore habitat and reconnect Johnson Creek and Errol Creek with their natural floodplains.
-It will help protect endangered salmon, improve water quality, provide habitat for birds and other wildlife, and reduce flood risk in the surrounding neighborhood.
+We are designing a project to restore habitat and reconnect Johnson Creek and Errol Creek with their natural floodplains.
+This work will help protect endangered salmon, improve water quality, provide habitat for birds and other wildlife, and reduce flood risk in the surrounding neighborhood.

 On this Page